OleHolmNielsen/GPAW-benchmark-2023/README.md

 guide with detailed instructions.

-Define the top-level directory and modules tool for your modules, for example there could be the node's local ``/scratch/easybuild`` folder:
+Define the top-level directory and modules tool for your modules, for example, you could create a ``/scratch/easybuild`` folder on the node's local hard disk:
 ```
 mkdir /scratch/easybuild
 export EASYBUILD_PREFIX=/scratch/easybuild